exercism/docs/contributing/standards/style-guide.md

 #### Oxford Comma

 Use the "[Oxford Comma](https://en.wikipedia.org/wiki/Serial_comma)" (also known as the Serial Comma) in lists.
-For example, rather than "I owe this to my parents, Ayn Rand and God", write "I owe this to my parents, Ayn Rand, and God".
+For example, rather than "I love my parents, Lady Gaga and Humpty Dumpty", write "I love my parents, Lady Gage, and Humpty Dumpty".
 You may also enjoy [this image as an explanation](https://conchapman.files.wordpress.com/2015/12/panda2.jpg).

 #### Exceptions